+Online criminal activity is sadly now a daily occurrence with spikes seen around holidays and other special occasions like Valentine's Day.
 Social engineering attacks use psychological manipulation to deceive people to the point of forfeiting sensitive information.
 They exploit the weaknesses inherent in each of us, like fear, hope, love and greed, and can often be simple yet devastatingly costly for businesses.In this post, we’ll look at 10 steps your business can take to avoid falling victim to common social engineering attacks like phishing, pretexting and baiting.
 Some of these may sound like basic protections, and others will sound like far-fetched scenarios.
 But when it comes to protecting your company’s sensitive information, you can never be too careful.

 Phishing scams are among the most common types of social engineering attacks today, and their goal is simple: obtain and exploit personal information.
 To many of us, they’re easy to spot.
 But their relentless frequency and ever-changing techniques make them potentially dangerous, even to well-versed employees.

 In fact, Australian companies suffered just short of 50,000 phishing attacks in 2017, with one incident even costing a single company $500,000.

 In their most basic form, phishing scams are disguised as official correspondence emails or text messages requesting sensitive personal information.
 Dressing these emails with the branding and style of your bank, telecommunications provider and even the Australian Tax Office can catch you unawares - but if in doubt, call customer support or log in directly to their website.
 Banking providers like CommBank provide a live anthology of phishing scams doing the rounds, and allow you to report hoaxes.